Dov-Moshe/Android-App-Remote-Control-Joystick/README.md

 	- view_model
 		- file "ViewModel" - the view model.
 	- view
-		- file "MainActivity" – the programing side of the view.
+		- file "MainActivity" – the programming part of the view.
-		- file "Joystick" - class that inherits from class 'View' and implements joystick.
+		- file "Joystick" - class that inherits the class 'View' and implements joystick.
 		- file "JoystickService" - interface to get the joystick's notifications.
 2. res:
 	- layout